dhruvrrp/Http-Server/README.md

 Basic HTTP server

-Only recoginizes GET, but can handle multiple connects simultaneous
+Only recoginizes GET, but can handle multiple connections simultaneous